febeeh/spam-detection-svm-model/README.md

 # spam-detection-svm-model
 This repository features a highly accurate spam detection model trained using a Support Vector Machine (SVM).
-It includes a pre-trained model file and an IPython Notebook for execution and evaluation.
+It includes a pre-trained model file and an IPython Notebook for execution.

 ## Model Perfomance
 * The SVM model achieves high accuracy in detecting spam emails.